Login

 Maternity pay is calculated differently in every jurisdiction.
 It will typically be a percentage of the employee’s previous salary or a predefined recurring lump sum.

-In some countries, like Austria, employees on maternity leave receive 100% of their previous salary for the full duration of statutory leave, but this is pretty uncommon.
+In some countries, like Austria, employees on maternity leave receive 100% of their previous salary for the full duration of statutory leave, but this is not the case for all countries.
 According to the OECD, the majority of its member countries provide maternity payments that replace over 50% of an employee’s previous earnings.
+See below for a breakdown of countries with the most generous mandates for paid maternity leave as of comprehensive 2023 data per OECD.

 Calculating maternity pay for variable pay employees, such as salespeople, adds another level of complexity to the matter.
 Commission and bonus schemes may or may not be included in calculations depending on various factors, so where uncertain you may wish to consider seeking professional advice in this scenario.